rohit-lenze/demo-spring-boot/README.md

 * <B>Workflow file:</B>
 The YAML file that defines your workflow configuration with at least one job.
 This file lives in the root of your GitHub repository in the .github/workflows directory.

+* <B>Authenticating to GitHub Packages</B>
+You need an access token to publish, install, and delete packages in GitHub Packages.
+You can use a personal access token to authenticate with your username directly to GitHub Packages or the GitHub API.
+You can use a GITHUB_TOKEN to authenticate using a GitHub Actions workflow.
+You can authenticate to GitHub Packages with Docker using the docker login command. alternatively we can do below to login: docker login docker.pkg.github.com --username <user> --password <password>

 For more information visit https://help.github.com/en